 USS Enterprise (CVN-65)(No, not that one.
 Of course Roddenberry used its name because of its illustrious predecessor) A single ship, it's the world's first nuclear-powered aircraft carrier and the biggest capital ship in the world.
 Fun fact: Instead of designing new, large reactors to power the Enterprise, its designers simply replaced conventional boilers with 8 (!) submarine-type reactors.
 This makes the "Big E" the fastest carrier in the fleet.
-Scheduled for retirement in 2013, after 51 years of service.
-It's the eighth real ship to have the name, number seven (CV-6) begin the most-decorated US ship of World War Two.
+Retired in 2013, after 51 years of service.
+It's the eighth real ship to have the name, number seven (CV-6) begin the most-decorated U.S. ship of World War Two.
 It's appeared a lot in fiction, including in Star Trek IV, where it was played by the (conventional) USS Ranger.

 Nimitz class carriers.10 of these were built, but only four (CVN-68 through 71) entered active service before the U.S. surface fleet had its nuclear weapons removed.
 Most of these carriers are named after Presidents, but not all of them—the Carl Vinson and John C. Stennis are both named after U.S. Senators who are perceived to have had a big role in developing the U.S. military, while Chester Nimitz was an admiral.
 The ships from Theodore Roosevelt on are of an improved design, sometimes listed as a separate sub-class.
 When the Carriers undergo their Refueling and Complex Overhaul period every 25 years, they undergo a massive upgrade of their components, basically they take the ship apart and rebuild it as a much as possible to fit in with the newer ships.